olofd/react-native-photos-framework/README.md

 Get albums allow to query the Photos Framework for asset-albums.
 Both User-created ones and Smart-albums.
 Note that Apple creates a lot of dynamic, so called Smart Albums, like : 'Recently added', 'Favourites' etc.

 NOTE: There is also another method called `getAlbumsMany`.
 This could be considered a low-level-method of the API.
-It is constructed so that this library can build more accessible methods on top of one joint native-call: like getUserTopAlbums in pure JS.
+It is constructed so that this library can build more accessable methods on top of one joint native-call: like getUserTopAlbums in pure JS.
 The getAlbumsMany-api can take multiple queries (array<albumquery>) and return an array<albumqueryresult>.

 | Prop  | Default  | Type | Description |